milesmcc/shynet/GUIDE.md

 5. Create an admin user by running `docker exec -it shynet_main ./manage.py registeradmin <your email>`.
 A temporary password will be printed to the console.

-6. Set the hostname of your Shynet instance by running `docker exec -it shynet_main ./manage.py hostname <your public hostname>`, where `<your public hostname>` is the same as the hostname you set in step 3.
-This setting affects the URL that the tracking script sends its results to, so make sure it's correct.
-(Example hostnames: shynet.example.com or example.com:8000.)

-7. Set the whitelabel of your Shynet instance by running `docker exec -it shynet_main ./manage.py whitelabel <whitelabel>`.
+6. Set the whitelabel of your Shynet instance by running `docker exec -it shynet_main ./manage.py whitelabel <whitelabel>`.
 While this setting doesn't affect any core operations of Shynet, it lets you rename Shynet to whatever you want.
 (Example whitelabels: "My Shynet Instance" or "Acme Analytics".)

 Your site should now be accessible at `http://hostname:port`.
 Now you can follow steps 9-10 of the [Basic Installation](#basic-installation) guide above to get Shynet integrated on your sites.